lenderpanel

 Recently asked questions about conveyancing in Moseley

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed due diligence.
+You should not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first seeking the advice of a professional.

 Last updated